Pimsleur Japanese Vs Memrise Japanese – Which is Better?

 On both desktop and app, each Pimsleur lesson contains a cultural element about Japan or the relevant target language which you can review in your own time.

-Of course, this isn’t a linguistic bonus but it is a positive feature and one I have enjoyed using.
+Of course, this isn’t a linguistic bonus but it is a positive feature of the Pimsleur app.

 What is Memrise?

-I have been using Memrise for the same amount of time that I have been using Pimsleur.
-Thanks to Memrise, I have learned a lot of Japanese phrases vocabulary in Romaji script (the Latin alphabet to help to learn phonetically).
+We have been using Memrise for the same amount of time that we have been using Pimsleur.
+Thanks to Memrise, we have learned a lot of Japanese phrases and vocabulary in the Latin alphabet.

-Whilst you can learn Hiragana (a Japanese script) with Memrise, I personally do not remember patterns well from digital flashcards.
-Instead, I am using a book called Japanese from Zero to learn Hiragana.
+Whilst you can learn Hiragana (a Japanese script) with Memrise, many people do not remember patterns well from digital flashcards.

-As I have mentioned in my video review, the best way I can think to describe Memrise is like memorising a travel phrase book that you would carry around with you in your pocket.
+The best way to describe Memrise is like memorizing a travel phrase book that you would carry around with you in your pocket.
 Instead of having to open your phrase book to communicate, you’ve got it all upstairs, lodged in your memory.

 And what’s more, you’ve put it all there in a very short space of time.
-Also using (SRS) – a Spaced Repetition System – I believe Memrise is the best resource of its kind for travel.
+Also using (SRS) - a Spaced Repetition System - Memrise is the best resource of its kind for travel vocab.

 Memrise App Features

-In terms of user experience and layout, I am a big fan of the Memrise app.
-There are several features, including grammar practice and explanation, that you can no longer access from desktop.
+In terms of user experience and layout, the Memrise app is excellent.
+There are several features, including grammar practice and explanation, that you can no longer access from the desktop.

-I think the idea is that Memrise Pro members use the app whilst out of the house, on the go throughout the day (in a Covid-free world).
-I actually prefer studying at home, but am happy to do so in bed with mobile.
+We think the idea is that Memrise Pro members use the app whilst out of the house, on the go throughout the day (in a Covid-free world).

-Usually, I would say that a Pro membership is not worthwhile if you already have access to a huge part of the app features, but Memrise is one of the cheapest language learning resources I have come across, starting at $5 p/month.
+Often, a Pro membership is not worthwhile if you already have access to a huge part of the app features, but Memrise is one of the cheapest language learning resources out there, starting at $5 p/month.

 Other Memrise Features

-I have included a more detailed explanation on other Memrise features, including Memrise Mems and how Memrise works in a dedicated Memrise review.
+We have included a more detailed explanation of other Memrise features, including Memrise Mems and how Memrise works in a dedicated Memrise review.

 Memrise Learn with Locals Feature